 The two \textsc{ARGUS} strategies expose a practical trade-off between retrieval stability and index efficiency, while sharing the core benefit of preserving the original corpus (augmented views are indexed alongside original document $D$).

 \textbf{Stability vs.\ Efficiency.} Document Expansion is the most consistent intervention in our experiments by appending retrieved KB contexts, it improves the Full Benchmark Avg. in most configurations, with particularly strong suite-level gains on \textsc{ImpliRet} (\textbf{+6.76} averaged over nDCG@5/10) and solid improvements on \textsc{BRIGHT} (\textbf{+3.44}) and \textsc{RAR-b} (\textbf{+1.68}).
 In contrast, LLM Synthesis adds only one additional view per document (rather than growing with the number of flagged entities) while achieving competitive suite-level improvements, especially on \textsc{BRIGHT} (\textbf{+2.44}) and \textsc{RAR-b} (\textbf{+1.81}).
-Notably, it can outperform expansion on \textsc{RAR-b} for standard retrievers such as \textsc{Contriever} (nDCG@10: 29.2 vs.\ 27.9), suggesting that a coherent synthesized view may sometimes align better with query semantics than raw concatenation.
+Interestingly, on \textsc{RAR-b}, synthesis can outperform expansion for some standard retrievers such as \textsc{Contriever} (nDCG@10: 29.2 vs.\ 27.9), suggesting that coherent synthesized views may sometimes align better with query semantics than raw concatenation.

 \textbf{Retriever Sensitivity.} Synthesis also exhibits higher variance, consistent with some retrievers being more sensitive to the structure and style of generated augmentations.
 For example, on \textsc{ImpliRet}, \textsc{Jina-v3} degrades with synthesis (nDCG@10: 17.9 $\to$ 16.4) but improves with expansion (20.8).
 Since both strategies augment the same flagged entities using the same retrieved KB evidence, this divergence suggests that augmentation \emph{form} can interact with retriever behavior.
 Overall, \textsc{ARGUS} supports flexible deployment: LLM Synthesis for constrained index budgets, or Document Expansion for maximum stability and overall performance.